-When they get to the island Landsat supervisor Victor Nieves (John Ortiz) wants to abort after seeing the horrific storm that surrounds the island, with Randa of course wanting to go forward despite the risks, and it’s “Never say die” Packard who breaks the tie and the mission goes forward.
-It’s no surprise that the storm was the least of their worries as this movie is called Kong: Skull Island and not Smurfs: The Lost Village, and when they drop seismic charges to supposedly “map the island’s terrain” a very pissed off Kong arrives.
+When they get to the island Landsat supervisor Victor Nieves (John Ortiz) wants to abort after seeing the horrific storm that surrounds the island, with Randa, of course, wanting to go forward despite the risks, and it’s “Never say die” Packard who breaks the tie and the mission goes forward.
+It’s no surprise that the storm was the least of their worries, as this movie is called Kong: Skull Island and not Smurfs: The Lost Village, and when they drop seismic charges, to supposedly map the island’s terrain, a very pissed off Kong arrives.

-After the initial attack our heroes are separated into two groups, both physically and mentally, as those with Conrad and Weaver are eager to get off the island while Packard has his men focused on revenge for their fallen brethren.
-It’s when Conrad and company encounter Lieutenant Hank Marlow (John C. Reilly), the downed airman from the prologue who has managed to survive 28 years stranded on this island.
+After the initial attack, our heroes are separated into two groups, both physically and mentally, as those with Conrad and Weaver are eager to get off the island while Packard has his men focused on revenge for their fallen brethren.
+It’s when Conrad and company encounter Lieutenant Hank Marlow (John C. Reilly), the downed airman from the prologue who somehow managed to survive 28 years stranded on this island.
 He informs them that Kong is not the true danger they face, well that is if you don’t piss him off by dropping bombs on his home turf because then he’s very dangerous, but the monstrous creatures he calls “Skullcrawlers” that emerge from the depths of the island are the real threat to life and limb.
-The islanders worship Kong as god for he is the only thing stopping these things from overrunning the surface world.
+The islanders worship Kong as a god for he is the only thing stopping these creatures from overrunning the surface world.

 Note: Skull Island natives in the past have been racially insensitive stereotypes, even the 2005 King Kong was guilty of this, but here they are dealt with a little better, if not given much to say, and the wall system they built to protect themselves from the Skullcrawlers is certainly a definite improvement over the Anti-Giant Ape Wall in earlier versions.

-Kong: Skull Island is more a throwback to the pulp adventure films of the 70s than it is the overlong love letter that Peter Jackson’s version was.
+Kong: Skull Island is more a throwback to the pulp adventure films of the 80s than it is the overlong love letter that Peter Jackson’s version was.
 One key difference between this movie and the 2005 King Kong is that no matter how much time Jackson spent trying to make us care for the S.S.
-Venture’s first mate or his idiot pal Jimmy we never gave a crap about them, but here director Jordan Vogt-Roberts and screenwriter Dan Gilroy manage to economically introduce a plethora of soldiers (subbing for the ill-fated crew of the Venture) and giving them nice character beats so that when the shit hits the fan we do actually care about these guys.
+Venture’s first mate, or his idiot pal Jimmy, we never gave a crap about them, but here director Jordan Vogt-Roberts and screenwriter Dan Gilroy manage to economically introduce a plethora of soldiers (subbing for the ill-fated crew of the Venture) and giving them nice character beats so that when the shit hits the fan we do actually care about these guys.

 Kong: Skull Island (2017)